 “If we use water from the river, all the plants die,” says Rajesh.
-Rajan, his uncle, also told me how he lost his reti or land that he used to cultivate on after the construction of a barrage nearby.
+Rajan, his uncle, also told me how he lost his reti, or land that he used to cultivate, after the construction of a barrage nearby.
 He wasn’t alone.
-Just like him, about a 100 more people lost their reti.
+Just like him, about 100 more people lost their reti.

 I saw the Parmat, Kalighatiya, Baba, Police line, and the Bhagwat Das Ghat nalas.
 And there was also the Peruniya Nala which releases 186 million litres a day of sewage into the river.
 “More than ghats, it’s the nalas of Kanpur that are like landmarks to the people living near the banks of the Ganga,” says Rajesh, my boatman.

 I decided to call it a day after our boatman refused to go beyond Golaghat Nala.
 The riverbed was shallow here because of heavy sedimentation and hard for boats to ply.
 The sun too was on its last lap, and the stench and muck had made our brains go a little dizzy.

 I started at 5 a.m. the next day.
 Today, I had planned to visit Jajmau, known for its tannery clusters that produce leather good for export.
 Jajmau is located close to the Lucknow-Kanpur highway about 30 minutes drive from the city.
 It has 400 units that make leather and industrial glue.